Duncan1738/Solar-Power-Prediction-using-XGBoost-Transformer-Model/README.md

 This project implements a Transformer-based deep learning model for solar power forecasting.
 Unlike traditional models that rely on dozens of meteorological features, this approach uses **only two features** — *solar irradiance* and *soil temperature* — identified through SHAP feature importance analysis using XGBoost.

-Despite the reduced input complexity, the model achieves a **Mean Absolute Error (MAE) of 1.1325**, comparable to a full multivariate Transformer model.
+Despite the reduced input complexity, the model achieves a **Mean Absolute Error (MAE) of 1.1325**, comparable to a full multivariate Transformer model

 ##  Experimental Setup